-GETTING TO & FROM BRC
+GETTING TO & FROM BLACK ROCK CITY

 Traffic is one of the biggest challenges our community faces.
 In addition to longer wait times to get to and from BRC, traffic places added stress on the surrounding rural area.
-Here is how we can work together to make a difference
+Here is how we can work together to make a difference:

 - Carpool!
-Fewer vehicles on the road will help reduce wait times. rideshare.burningman.org. - ▶ Take the Burner Express: http://burnerexpress.com/ - Arrive and depart at non-peak times (midnight -6 am) to spread out vehicle traffic.
+Fewer vehicles on the road will help reduce wait times. - Take Burner Express: burnerexpress.burningman.org - Arrive and depart at non-peak (Midnight 8 am) times to spread out vehicle traffic.
 You will also have shorter wait times!
-Peak arrival and Exodus days are Sunday and Monday. - ♦ On your way to BRC, watch our @BManTraffic Twitter feed and listen to BMIR 94.5 FM on iHeartRadio for regular traffic updates at the top of the hour.
-During Exodus, listen to BMIR for regular updates on wait times and other traffic information.
-You can also listen to public service announcements during arrival and Exodus on the Gate-operated GARS station at 95.1 FM. - ▶ Sunday traffic during ingress is a serious issue.
-Emergency vehicles and Paiute communities are heavily and negatively impacted.
-Travel off peak or on a different day. - Don't believe GPS!
+Peak arrival and Exodus days are Sunday and Monday. - There are multiple ways to receive traffic updates during your drive to or departure from BRC.
+Listen to BMIR 94.5 FM (also streaming on IHeartRadio) for updates at the top of the hour.
+Also follow @BManTraffic on Twitter.
+You can also listen to public service announcements during arrival and Exodus on GARS (Gate Advisory Radio Station) at 95.1 FM. - Inbound traffic on Saturday and Sunday causes major impacts to the surrounding communities.
+Please do not park on the sides of Highway 447 or CR 34, as this affects the ability for BRC participants, emergency service vehicles, and local communities to travel safely. - Don't believe GPS!
 Don't take side roads to Burning Man.
 Jungo Road is not suitable for passenger vehicles and many cars are damaged and abandoned on it every year.